This delicious recipe for Thai custard is the dairy-free version of old-fashioned egg custard made with healthy fats and

 Bake at 325 F/ 163 C degrees for 45 minutes or until a knife inserted in the center comes out clean.

 Cool.
-Serve with sliced strawberries or blueberries and healthy whipped cream!
+Serve with sliced strawberries or blueberries and healthy dairy-free whipped cream!

 Refrigerate leftovers after the pudding comes to room temperature.